ritterim/rimdev-blog/_posts/2016-01-19-openid-connect-and-asp-net-core-1-0.md

 ## Some common pitfalls

 - Using same `AuthenticationScheme` between `UseCookieAuthentication` and `UseOpenIdConnectAuthentication`.
 Trying this will work up until the request comes back from the authority.
-You will receive this excpetion:
+You will receive this exception:

 ```
 System.NotSupportedException: Specified method is not supported.